RateSetter Bought by Metro Bank & Closes to Retail Lending February 2nd, 2021 – RateSetter Review + Access & ISA Accounts

 Choose which account your would like to invest in, then how much and at what rate and your done.
 It’s as simple as that!

-The last thing is to tell RateSetter if you would like to reinvest loan repayments, and if so at what rate, and you’re done.
+The last thing is to tell them if you would like to reinvest loan repayments, and if so at what rate, and you’re done.

-RateSetter continues to be one of my favorite Peer to Peer lenders.
-I have a good chunk of my diversified portfolio with them.
-Reasonable rates (as of October 2018 I’ve seen the 5 year rates reaching about 6.5%) and a good Provision Fund from one of the larger, safer P2P companies.
-I have no hesitation recommending RateSetter as part of a diversified portfolio.
+Reasonable rates for the risk, and a good Provision Fund from one of the larger, safer P2P companies means I have no hesitation recommending RateSetter as part of a diversified portfolio.
+Both their standard accounts, and the RateSetter ISA retirement account are definitely worth considering.